Difference Between Autoethnography and Autobiography

 6. Information on foreign language skills,

 8. Information on marital status.
 By the way, sometimes, in addition to information about an employee’s spouse and children, the employer wants more detailed information about the employee’s family members and close relatives.
-This usually refers to their place of employment.
+This refers to their place of employment.
 Generally, this information is required by the employer in order to avoid conflicts of interest,

 9. Memberships in management bodies of other organizations,